FunKey-Project/FunKey-OS/FunKey/board/funkey/readme.txt

 Note: you will need to have access to the network, since Buildroot will download the packages' sources.

-You may now build your rootfs with:
+You may now build your FunKey with:

-  $ make
+  $ ./have fun

 (This may take a while, consider getting yourself a coffee ;-) )